aminaabdulkadir/word-association-game/README.md

 ## Introduction
 Word Association Game is a vocabulary test with ten levels that ascendingly increase in complexity. the used API is from [RapidAPI](https://rapidapi.com/hub).

-The game depends on building logical relationships between words, which is a great exercise for the brain and also makes one more fluent :memo:
+The game depends on building logical relationships between words, which is a great exercise for the brain and also makes one more fluent :nerd_face::memo:

 ## Features